Government AI Governance Consulting

 DTA Policy 2.0 Is In Force.
 Is Your Agency Compliant?

-The Policy for Responsible Use of AI in Government requires designated accountable officials, transparency statements, and risk-based governance.
-Audits have identified gaps in data ethics assessments across government AI systems.
-Governance frameworks help address these requirements.
+The Digital Transformation Agency's Policy for Responsible Use of AI in Government requires designated accountable officials, published transparency statements, and risk-based governance across every non-corporate Commonwealth entity.
+ANAO audits have already identified critical gaps, with 74% of AI models at the ATO alone lacking completed data ethics assessments.

 Learn About AI Audits